-If you're championing company-wide adoption of an employee communication platform, you already know you'll need to justify value beyond a tool for internal communications.
+If you’re championing company-wide adoption of an employee engagement app, you already know that you need to justify value beyond a tool for only internal communications.

 Now, you just need to convince everyone else that it’s what your workplace needs.

 Making a solid case for an employee engagement app

 - Find the value in it for yourself first.
 If you don’t like it, why should your boss?

 - Dig into stats, results and market reports.
 Will you be able to present these benefits to your boss?
 They’ll want to know that an app could produce tangible benefits/results.